Robotics-BUT/BPC-PRP/src/2_labs/text/5_lab.md

   - Values greater than 127 cause the wheels to rotate forward.
   - Values less than 127 cause the wheels to rotate backward.
 - The robot should execute the commanded speed for 1 second before stopping.
 - Gearbox ration should be 1:48 and number of poles is propably 3 pairs of poles.
-Best is to test if number of tics makes full rotation of wheel
+Recomended to test if number of ticks makes full rotation of wheel.
 - Test whether the number of encoder ticks corresponds to a full wheel rotation by counting the ticks per revolution.
 - For additional information, refer to the motor datasheets and check the [robot's repository](https://github.com/Robotics-BUT/fenrir-project).